different-ai/file-organizer-2000/tutorials/getStarted.md

 ## Cloud-hosted

-1. Install the plugin & enable it.
+1. Install & enable the plugin.
 2. Go to plugin Options and click on the "Login" button.
-3. Create an account.
+3. Sign up.
-4. You'll be redirected to a screen with button to generate an API key.
+4. You'll then be redirected to a screen with button to generate an API key.
-5. Once you have your API key, copy & paste it into the plugin settings in the "Enter your API Key" field.
+5. Once you have your API key, copy & paste it into the plugin Options in the "Enter your API Key" field.
 6. That's it.
-Now, in your vault, move a file into the dedicated Inbox folder and see the magic!
+Now, in your vault within the Obsidian app, move a file into the dedicated Inbox folder.
+See the magic?!

 ## Self-hosted (requires some technical skills & an external OpenAI API key with credits)